NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 });
 ```

-And run `pnpm test` again to make sure it works.
+Run `pnpm test` again to make sure it works.

-You can find more test of the plugin, in the [`myAccount.ts` test file](https://github.com/NomicFoundation/hardhat3-plugin-template/blob/tutorial/packages/plugin/test/myAccount.ts) in the `tutorial` branch of the template project.
+You can find more tests of the plugin in the [`myAccount.ts` test file](https://github.com/NomicFoundation/hardhat3-plugin-template/blob/tutorial/packages/plugin/test/myAccount.ts) in the `tutorial` branch of the template project.